LGBTQ community: Discrimination

 People in the LGBTQ community face discrimination in form of microaggressions.
-Microaggressions are usually statements that are indirect and sometimes incidental but carry a negative connotation.
-In LGBTQ youths the most common type of microaggression they encounter are political remarks such as dissing samesex rights.The second most common form of microaggression is expression stereotype about the LGBTQ community.
-Microaggression are common and often experiences in everyday life.
-Safe spaces such as school can have a big impact on the occurrence of microaggressions.
-These include the constant homophobic remarks such a as "gay", homophobic graffiti, Gay-Straight alliance graffiti, etc.
+Microaggressions are usually statements that are indirect and sometimes incidental but which carry a negative connotation.
+For LGBTQ youths, the most common type of microaggression encountered is the making of political comments, such as criticizing the right to a same-sex relationship.
+The second most common form of microaggression is the expression of stereotypes about the LGBTQ community.
+Microaggressions are common and often experienced in everyday life.
+Safe spaces, such as those in school, can have a significant impact on the occurrence of microaggressions.

+Through there has been increasing acceptance of the LGBTQ community there are still many areas of life, such as sports, where discrimination is prominent.

 Rights

 Evan Wolfson of Freedom to Marry argued before the Supreme Court in Boy Scouts of America v.
 Dale.

-The LGBTQ community represented by a social component of the global community that is believed by many, including heterosexual allies, to be underrepresented in the area of civil rights.
+The LGBTQ community is a social component of the global community that is believed by many, including heterosexual allies, to be underrepresented in the area of civil rights.
 The current struggle of the gay community has been largely brought about by globalization.
 In the United States, World War II brought together many closeted rural men from around the nation and exposed them to more progressive attitudes in parts of Europe.

 Upon returning home after the war, many of these men decided to band together in cities rather than return to their small towns.
 Fledgling communities would soon become political in the beginning of the gay rights movement, including monumental incidents at places like Stonewall.
 Today, many large cities have gay and lesbian community centers.
 Many universities and colleges across the world have support centers for LGBTQ students.
 The Human Rights Campaign, Lambda Legal, the Empowering Spirits Foundation, and GLAAD advocate for LGBTQ people on a wide range of issues in the United States.
 There is also an International Lesbian and Gay Association.

 In 1947, when the United Kingdom adopted the Universal Declaration of Human Rights (UDHR), LGBTQ activists clung to its concept of equal, inalienable rights for all people, regardless of their race, gender, or sexual orientation.
 The declaration does not specifically mention gay rights, but discusses equality and freedom from discrimination.

-In 1962, Clark Polak joined The Janus Society in Philadelphia, Pennsylvania.
-Only a year after, he became president.
+In 1962, Clark Polak joined The Janus Society in Philadelphia, Pennsylvania, becoming its president a year later.
 In 1968, he announced that the Society would be changing their name to Homosexual Law Reform Society; "Homosexuals are now willing to fly under their own colors" (Stewart, 1968).